atais/ng2-eonasdan-datetimepicker/README.md

 * A wrapper directive around the [bootstrap-datetimepicker component](http://eonasdan.github.io/bootstrap-datetimepicker/).
 * It is a continuation of [angular-eonasdan-datetimepicker](https://github.com/atais/angular-eonasdan-datetimepicker).
+* It works with angular 2, angular 4 and angular 5

 Having problems using the wrapper? <br>
 Please, post an issue on GitHub and **provide a plunker** with your question.